 Here you have the article on how to bleach hair at home step by step if you need it.
 If not, we move on.

-Can you bleach your hair with hydrogen peroxide?
+Can you bleach your hair with developer?

 If you have already reached this step, in this post I tell you how to remove yellow tone from hair.

-How to bleach hair with hydrogen peroxide
+How to bleach hair with developer

 To bleach the hair we must use a peroxide of 30 or 40 volumes for medium to dark brown hair.
 Of course, as I say, always mixed with bleaching.

 If we use this peroxide for darker hair, it is most likely that the hair will only reach orange.
 At this point, as much as we hope, the bleaching is not going to lift any more.
 Unfortunately the only solution, my darlings, will be to remove the bleaching, let the hair rest and reapply another with the correct peroxide later.
-A water of 30 or 40.
+A peroxide of 30 or 40.

 To use as 20-volume peroxide for a dye, Revlon Techniques can be a good choice.
 Basically for the same reason as before.
-It helps the color to be applied very well to the hair.
+It helps the colour to be applied very well to the hair.

-Hydrogen peroxide is not intended to be used on its own.
+developer is not intended to be used on its own.
 Nor with shampoo, please, as I have heard out there.

-Does hydrogen peroxide damage hair?
+Does developer damage hair?

-Yes, hydrogen peroxide is a chemical that damages hair.
+Yes, developer is a chemical that damages hair.
 For this reason, we must always use it with hair dye or bleach.
 And even using it in conjunction with these products, we must always be careful.
 Of course, after treating hair chemically with bleaching you should use specific products for bleached hair.

 If you have hair damaged by bleaching here I tell you how I managed to recover my hair burned by bleaching.

-Hydrogen peroxide to cover gray hair
+What developer to use to cover gray hair

-The complicated thing is to find the ideal point between a water high enough to fix the color to the gray hair.
+The complicated thing is to find the ideal point between a water high enough to fix the colour to the gray hair.
 But low enough so that it does not lighten the hair more than we want.

 As always, see you here very soon.